cognitedata/inso-bootstrap-cli/README.md

   Deploy a bootstrap configuration from a configuration file.

 Options:
-  --with-special-groups [yes|no]  Create special CDF groups without any
-                                  capabilities (extractions, transformations).
-                                  Defaults to 'no'.
-  --with-raw-capability [yes|no]  Create RAW databases and 'rawAcl' capability.
+  --with-raw-capability [yes|no]  Create RAW databases and 'rawAcl'
-                                  Defaults to 'yes'.
-  -h, --help                      Show this message and exit.
+                                  capability.
+Defaults to 'yes' -h, --help                      Show this message and exit.
 ```